Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: High-dimensional GLMMs with crossed effects

 \section{High-dimensional GLMMs with crossed effects}

 We now consider applications to Model \ref{ex:ngcrem}.
-First, Section \ref{ssec:alg_ngcrem} reviews state-of-the-art samplers and their computational cost for this class of models, and briefly discusses our coupling strategy, which requires to extend some of the methodologies of Section \ref{sec:methodology} to the case of Metropolis-within-Gibbs algorithms.
+First, Section \ref{ssec:alg_ngcrem} reviews state-of-the-art samplers and their computational cost for this class of models, and briefly discusses our coupling strategy, which requires to extend the methodology of Section \ref{sec:methodology} to the case of Metropolis-within-Gibbs algorithms.
 Then Section \ref{ssec:non_gauss_crem_simulations} reports experimental results on simulated data.